finos/git-proxy/README.md

 - Implement User access controls against corporate AD groups as well as public github accounts.
 - Auditing sink + UI

-Please raise an issue if you have more.
+Please raise an issue if you have an idea!

 ## Project Installation Instructions

 All contributions are welcome.
 Please fork the repository before local development.

 1. Clone `github-proxy` using `git clone <repo path>/github-proxy`
 2. Navigate to project directory with `cd github-proxy`
 3. Install project dependencies using `npm i` or `npm install`